bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 * Don't fret or get anxious about this, this is a no-pressure assessment that is only going to help guide you here in the near future.
 This is NOT a pass/fail situation.
 ## Start by forking and cloning this repository.
 ## Questions
 1. What is React JS?
 How does it differ from other JavaScript frameworks?
+React is a JavaScript framework.
+It differs from JavaScript, because it uses the virtual DOM (DOM is a copy of the HTML on your server).
+React will only update the Components (parts).
 1. Explain briefly the React Component Lifecycle.
 Name three of the methods that are a part of the lifecycle and what they do.
 1. Briefly describe some of the differences between a `Class/Stateful component` and a `Functional/Presentational component`.
+State = data; Stateless = functional/presentational component = no data
 1. Briefly describe PropTypes and what we use them for when building react applications.

 ## Project